 Finally, leaf extracts have been used to treat earaches, depression, muscle tension, mouth ulcers, toothaches, gun problems, leprosy, and larvicide.

 Antioxidant or Phenolics Property

-In another study, leaf extracts were also observed to contain phenolics with flavonoids.
+In another study, scientists noticed that leaf extracts contain phenolics with flavonoids.
 These free radical scavengers help in cleansing one’s body from food toxins.

 Anti-inflammatory Triterpene Property

-The saponin content of the plant seeds were proven to show anti-inflamatorry properties.
+The saponin content of the plant seeds shows anti-inflammatory properties.

 Antimicrobial and Anti-tuberculosis Properties

-The alcoholic and hexane bark extract have shown a notable antimicrobial action against certain pathogens of mycrobacterium tuberculosis.
+The alcoholic and hexane bark extract has shown a notable antimicrobial action against certain pathogens of mycobacterium tuberculosis.